Letter to Shareholders

 Dr. Stefan Boel

-worked as of 2001 in Product Development and Marketing in the former Copper Division of Umicore and subsequently became the commercial director of the Umicore plant in Bulgaria.
+worked from 2001 in Product Development and Marketing in the former Copper Division of Umicore and subsequently became the commercial director of the Umicore plant in Bulgaria.
 After the demerger of Cumerio from the Umicore Group, Dr. Boel became Vice President Copper Refining and Mining Projects and a member of the Executive Committee.
 As part of the integration of Cumerio in the Aurubis Group, he joined the Executive Board in 2008.
-He is responsible for BU Copper Products and, on an interim basis, for BU Primary Copper.
+He is responsible for BU Copper Products.